drand/drand-docs/docs/about/01-Governance.md

 ## Contact Information

-As our community remains small, the [IPFS abuse team](https://github.com/ipfs/community/blob/master/code-of-conduct.md#contact-info) acts as a neutral arbiter for Code of Conduct and abuse issues within drand.
+As our community remains small, the abuse team acts as a neutral arbiter for Code of Conduct and abuse issues within the drand community.

 Contact us if you are unsure about content appropriateness.
 We are happy to provide guidance.